arcticoder/feature-breadth-php/README.md

 _PHP 7.1 - Symmetric array destructuring_

-If I want to practice symmetric array destructuring, but also familiarize myself with the new features of PHP 7.1, I would traverse the feature-breadth-php hierarchy and look at the README for that folder and example problem:
+If I want to practice and familiarize myself with the new features of PHP 7.1, but also , I would traverse feature-breadth-php hierarchy to the 7.1 directory, and then find the feature I wanted from within that folder.
+In this example it's symmetric-array-destructuring.
+Then I look at the README for that folder and example problem:

 _feature-breadth-php/7.1/symmetric-array-destructuring/README:_